 Tarvin Lab policy surrounding diversity, equity, inclusion, and justice

 The Tarvin lab is a diverse group that values diversity as an inherent good for science, society, and self-actualization.
-We believe that diversity must be actively pursued and maintained because science is not an equal-opportunity enterprise: science exists within and is supported by a society characterized by systemic racism.
+We believe that diversity must be actively pursued and maintained because science is not an equal-opportunity enterprise: science exists within and is supported by a society characterized by unequal systemic power.
 Because inaction promotes the status quo, we actively oppose racism, neocolonialism, sexism, elitism, classism, xenophobia, transphobia, homophobia, ableism, and any other exclusionary behaviors.
 We acknowledge that members of our scientific community, including some of our lab members, have been discriminated against or made to feel unwelcome because of their skin color, nationality, ethnicity, gender, sexual orientation, disability condition, socioeconomic origin, religion, and more.
-Barriers exist at every level -- from exposure to education to recruitment and promotion -- that reinforce science as a patriarchal, white, and western institution.
+Barriers exist at every level — from exposure to education to recruitment and promotion — that reinforce science as a patriarchal, white, and colonialist institution.
 Furthermore, some intellectual advances have come at a cost to disadvantaged communities and countries.
 For example, natural history museums must come to terms with their colonialist history and build capacity in countries where samples are collected.
 We must both recognize and act upon systemic issues in science in order to achieve an equitable scientific enterprise that works for all who wish to participate and for the communities we serve.

 As a lab: We agree as a lab to educate ourselves about inequity in science and how we can Do The Work to change how academia functions.
 This begins specifically with reading these relevant papers: